 Exemptions to Strong Customer Authentication

-Under PSD2, specific types of payments may be exempted from the requirement to conduct SCA.
-Payment providers may be able to request these exemptions when processing the payment.
+Under the PSD2 timeline, specific types of payments may be exempted from the requirement to conduct SCA.
+Payment providers may be able to request these SCA exemptions when processing the payment.
 The cardholder’s bank will then receive the request, assess the risk level of the transaction and ultimately decide whether to approve the exemption or whether authentication is still necessary.

 - Our expectation is that the exemptions will be difficult, if not impossible, for merchants to manage in a compliant manner, and that merchants will not be able to control their customers’ experience even if they have relatively low-fraud rates.
 This is because the exemptions are ultimately dependent on the bank’s level of fraud, and the payment providers and banks bear the responsibility to ensure that SCA has been conducted.